Tuesday, October 15, 2024

 Then ask me the same questions

-Only to realize there is no box for me.
+there is no box for me.

 Why has everything become so depersonalized?